RheondaO/vcu-case-navigator/.lovable/plan.md

-# SFMC Advisor Case Management Workspace
+# VCU SFMC Advisor Case Management Workspace
 A high-stakes financial case management tool for VCU institutional use, built as an interactive demo/prototype.

 ---